godaddy/node-priam/README.md

     console.log('Returned data: ' + data);
   });
 ```

+### Query Options ###

+All techniques for a query share the following set of options:

+* `executeAsPrepared` - informs the [node-cassandra-cql](https://github.com/jorgebay/node-cassandra-cql) driver to execute the given CQL as a prepared statement, which will boost performance if the query is executed multiple times.
+* `queryName` - allows metrics to be captured for the given query, assuming a `metrics` object was passed into the constructor.
+See the [Monitoring / Instrumentation](#monitoring--instrumentation) section for more information.
+* `consistency` - allows you to override any default consistency level that was specified in the driver's constructor.
+* `resultHint` - allows you to control how objects being returned by the underlying provider are treated.
+For example, a data type of `objectAscii` will result in `JSON.parse()` being called on the resulting value.
+Special data types of `objectAscii` and `objectText` are available for this purpose.
+If these data types are used in a parameter's `hint` field, they will be automatically mapped to the corresponding data type (e.g. `ascii` or `text) prior to executing the cql statement.
+* `deserializeJsonStrings` - informs [Priam](https://github.com/godaddy/node-priam) to inspect any string results coming back from the driver and calls `JSON.parse()` before returning the value back to you.
+This works similar to providing `resultHint` options for specific columns, but instead it applies to the entire set of columns. *This was the default behavior prior to the 0.7.0 release.*
+* `coerceDataStaxTypes` - informs [Priam](https://github.com/godaddy/node-priam) to convert any of the custom [DataStax data types](http://docs.datastax.com/en/developer/nodejs-driver/2.1/nodejs-driver/reference/nodejs2Cql3Datatypes.html) to standard JavaScript types (`string`, `number`).
+This is recommended if you are upgrading from a previous version of [Priam](https://github.com/godaddy/node-priam) and need to keep backwards-compatibility in your codebase with the previous version of the [DataStax cassandra-driver module](https://github.com/datastax/nodejs-driver).
+* `keyspace` - allows you to specify another keyspace to execute a query against.
+This will override the default keyspace set in the connection information.
+* `suppressDebugLog` - allows you to disable debug logging of CQL for an individual query.
+This is useful for queries that may contain sensitive data that you do not wish to show up in debug logs.

 ### Helper Functions ###
 The driver also provides the following functions that wrap `#cql()`.
 They should be used in place of `#cql()` where